Important Travel Document Information – Please Read

 A double entry visa works in the same way that a single entry visa does.
 The only difference between a single-entry and a double-entry visa is that the latter allows you to return to the Schengen area after you have already left it.

 You must be extremely cautious not to exceed the number of days you are permitted to stay in the Schengen Zone, as well as the time frame in which you are permitted to spend these days in the EU.
 Dont confuse the “double-entry” designation with the number of countries youre allowed to visit and stay in within the time limit.

 When you leave the Schengen Area for the second time with this visa, you lose your right to return, even if you have not spent all of the days you were allowed to be there.
 If you have previously earned a double-entry visa and are a frequent visitor to the Schengen area, you are more likely to be granted a multiple-entry visa.

-A double-entry visa operates similarly to the single-entry visa described above.
 The only difference between a single-entry visa and a double-entry visa is that the latter allows you to return to Schengen region after leaving it.

 You should take great care not to exceed the number of days you are authorised to remain in the Schengen Zone, as well as the timeframe in which you may spend these days in the EU.
 Again, do not confuse the “double-entry” designation with the number of countries you are authorised to visit and stay in within the allotted time frame.

 With this visa, when you leave the Schengen Area for a second time, you lose the right to return, even if you have not used all of the days allotted for your stay.
 However, you are more likely to be granted a multiple-entry visa if you have earned a double-entry visa numerous times and are a regular visitor to the Schengen zone.